TySamurai97/markdown-cv/index.md

 `1 June 2018`
 <br>
 `– 15 July 2018`
-developed an industrial project management Android application using firebase as backend from ground up.
+Developed an industrial project management Android application using firebase as backend from.

 ## PROJECTS
 __VIDEO DE-BLURRING__